JavaScript UI module

 For openDialog

-indicates a unique id of the frontend component that posted the command, dialogId
+indicates a unique ID of the frontend component that posted the command. -

-for integrations using Commerce integration framework.
-Note: Commerce integration framework has to be installed separately in your webapp to use ecommerce
+The Commerce Integration Framework must be installed separately in your webapp to use ecommerce based dialogs.

 parent.window.postMessage({